andylin1212/CrashCourse/README.md

 # CrashCourse

 CrashCourse is an IOS mobile App powered by OpenAI API that summarizes Google and Wikipedia search results for your easy viewing.
-Type in whatever general knowledge term you want to understand, and in a matter of few seconds, you can find the most important topics/questions that’s digestible in 4 minutes or less about the topic on your app!
+Type in whatever general knowledge term you want to understand, and in a matter of few seconds, you can find the most important topics/questions that’s digestible in 4 minutes or less about the topic on your app! <br />
 First iteration of this project completed in 3 days including idea generation.
 Part of HackReactor Program “MVP” project.